Matt-deve/Clock_for_ChoiceScript/README.md

 # Clock_for_ChoiceScript
-An open source Clock Module for Choicescript projects.
+An open source Clock Module for *ChoiceScript* projects.
-By CodedQuill aka Matt-deve
+By Matt-deve aka CodedQuill

 ## Description
+A clock module allowing you to easily change the time and date with a single call to a subroutine, and then dynamically write it into your text.
+Users can define their own calendrical systems, date and time stamp formatting, and even use a pseudo-unix timestamp.

 ## Setup
 Download the file and add to your project with your other scene files.

 Locate the section in the module for `*create` variables.
 Cut and paste these into 'startup.txt'

+Call `*gosub_scene clock stamp` to initialise the timestamps before using them in your text.
+(This only needs to be done once)
 ### References
 The clock uses a set of special reference variables prefixed with `ref_` in order to calculate the pseudo-unix time.
 They also act as default values in some instances.
 These are preset to the standard UTC datetime of 1970.01.01 00:00:00 i.e. midnight at the beginning of the first of January 1970.
 If you wish to set a different reference time or date, you can simply change these manually, it's ok, everything will still work!